 - Visit the Hotel Palacio de Sal, although it’s not anymore the only hotel made of salt, it’s been the first to be built with the original idea.
 The hotel was actually closed in 2002 and then rebuilt again in a more luxurious style.

 - Hiking the Trascordillera, a 13 days hike, that can become 17, covering 200km across the entire range, from Sorata at the northern face of Illampu to the eastern side of Huayna Potosi in the village of Chacapampa.
 It must be amazing and I have goosebumps as I am writing about it.

 Chile bucket list

 Is it so unaffordable as they say?

 As much as Bolivia, Chile has always been in my head, for ages.
-The idea is to travel from the Uyuni to San Pedro de Atacama and explore the Atacama desert and I know most of the tours are organized so that it’s doable.
+The idea is to travel from the Uyuni to San Pedro de Atacama and explore the Atacama desert and the Salar de Atacama and I know most of the tours are organized so that it’s doable.
 Although I really want to visit and see as much as I can, I really need to check how much it’s going to cost me, and I will probably consider taking a work exchange program so that I can stay longer and live like a local, which I love.